SmartlyDressedGames/Unturned-Docs/u3-sdk/faq.rst

 **A:** At the time of writing (2026-07-02), individuals and hobbyists earning less than $200,000 USD/year from their use of Unity are elligible for a free Unity Personal license.
 That being said, you should review `Unity's terms <https://unity.com/products>`_.

+**Q: Will one-off custom forks cause fragmentation?**

+**A:** Our hope is to see like-minded devs join together around a shared fork, collaborating on enhancements that benefit all of their projects. (*The whole is greater than the sum of its parts!*)

 ----

 Technical